shroomjaks/Disboard-Auto-Bump-Selfbot/README.md

 A selfbot that automatically bumps on Disboard.
 # WARNING:
 Selfbots are against Discord's Terms of Service.

-This code is strictly educational and I am not liable for any accounts that get deactivated/banned from the use of this selfbot.
+This code is strictly educational.

+I am not liable for any accounts that get moderated by Discord from the use of this selfbot.

 # Setup:
 Open **config.json**: